 Nobody wants to go through a divorce, and no one wants to go through bankruptcy.
 Sometimes, however, both are unavoidable.
 You may even need to consider both at the same time.
 This often begs the question of whether you should file for Chapter 7 bankruptcy or file for divorce first.
-Both filing Chapter 7 bankruptcy before and after filing divorce has its own benefits, and the Groce & DeArmon team looks at the pros and cons of both options below.
+Both filing Chapter 7 bankruptcy before and after filing divorce has its own benefits, and the Groce & DeArmon, P.C. team looks at the pros and cons of both options below.

 Filing Chapter 7 Bankruptcy First